HafsaHameed457/F-Info/rqs.md

 When you use useState(), you declare a state variable and a function to update that state.
 React then manages this state internally and triggers a re-render of the component when the state changes.
 This allows functional components to maintain and update their internal state over time.

+## Explain the useEffect hook in react?

+The useEffect hook in React eliminates the side effect of using class based components.
+It is used as an alternative to componentDidUpdate() method.
+The useEffect hook accepts two arguments where second argument is optional.

+## What is React Fragments?

+when we are trying to render more than one root element we have to put the entire content inside the ‘div’ tag which is not loved by many developers.
+So since React 16.2 version, Fragments were introduced, and we use them instead of the extraneous ‘div’ tag.
+The following syntax is used to create fragment in react.

+## What is a react developer tool?

+React Developer Tools is a Chrome DevTools extension for the React JavaScript library.
+A very useful tool, if you are working on React.js applications.
+This extension adds React debugging tools to the Chrome Developer Tools.
+It helps you to inspect and edit the React component tree that builds the page, and for each component, one can check the props, the state, hooks, etc.